darryncampbell/SecureStorageManager-Sample-Android/README.md

 - Exchanging that name-value pair with another application
 - Updating a name-value pair that has been shared with another app
 - Deleting a name-value pair
-- Persisting the name-value pair across an Enterprise reset
+- Persisting the name-value pair across an Enterprise reset.
+  - There is a StageNow barcode to initiate an Enterprise Reset under the /media folder.
+Or alternatively, you can initiate an Enterprise reset from the Android settings

 **This application does NOT demonstrate the following:**